jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 1. Local – The file is stored locally and may be accessed using a relative file path from the directory containing the Module File; "Local" files may be used with either "Insert" or "Link" ("Local" files are already in the cache)

-3. Cached – The file is copied from a fully qualified file location or from a URL to a local file path and optimized if necessary, after which it is available with a relative file path exactly like a "Local" file; "Cached" files may be used with either "Insert" or "Link" ("Cached" files are added to the cache)
+3. Cached – The file is copied from a fully qualified file location or from a URL to a local file path and optimized via filters if necessary, after which it is available with a relative file path exactly like a "Local" file; "Cached" files may be used with either "Insert" or "Link" ("Cached" files are added to the cache)

 2. Remote – The file is kept at remote location and always loaded from a fully qualified URL; "Remote" files may only be used with "Link" ("Remote" files are not cached and may even not be served from the same base URL if CORS headers are set up properly)